A retired couple hiking in the Smokies

 5. Nashville, TN

-6. Signal Mountain, TN
+6. Germantown, TN

 A mature couple is carrying items from their house out to a PODS portable moving container in their driveway.
 The container’s door is open and several moving boxes and pieces of furniture are visible inside.
 It’s nearly full, but there is still space for a few more items.